iamdhruvtripathi/TryHackMe-Room-Writeups/Core SOC Solutions/Introduction to EDR/README.md

 ### Which feature of the EDR helps you identify threats based on known malicious behaviours?

-- EDR flags any activity that matches any known IOC An example is if a downloaded executable file has a hash that is matched in the threat intelligence feed which is then flagged by the EDR
+- EDR flags any activity that matches any known IOC.
+An example is if a downloaded executable file has a hash that is matched in the threat intelligence feed which is then flagged by the EDR

 - Answer: `IOC Matching`